AdobeDocs/journey-optimizer-learn.en/help/mobile-learning-hub/design-and-deliver.md

 description: Discover how to build and deliver impactful mobile communications using Adobe Journey Optimizer.
 Learn to create, design, and send a variety of message types—including push notifications, in-app messages, content cards, SMS/MMS/RCS, WhatsApp marketing messages, and code-based experiences—tailored to your audience and optimized for mobile engagement.
 role: User
 level: Beginner, Intermediate
-hide: yes
+hide: no
-index: no
+index: yes
-last-substantial-update: 2025-08-22
+last-substantial-update: 2025-12-18
 exl-id: ea3ada11-8b2f-47d0-89d2-c22dc87f36be
 ---
 # Design and deliver